 A fire suppression system is an integral part of any fire protection infrastructure.
-‘Fire suppression’ is a collective term for any engineering groups of units that are designed to put out a...Continue Reading
+‘Fire suppression’ is a collective term for any engineering group of units that are designed to put out a...Continue Reading

 A fire suppression system is an integral part of any fire protection infrastructure.
-‘Fire suppression’ is a collective term for any engineering groups of units that are designed to put out a fire.
+‘Fire suppression’ is a collective term for any engineering group of units that are designed to put out a fire.
 This can be achieved by applying an extinguishing substance such as water, foam or chemical compounds.
-This article provides an overview of the purpose and functions of a fire suppression system, helping site teams and building owners create a reliable and fully-compliant fire protection strategy.
+This article explores the range of applications within a fire suppression strategy, so site teams and building owners can begin to comply with fire safety regulations and give peace of mind to building occupants and tenants alike.

 How does a fire suppression system work?